City’s Business Leaders Demand Action on Education Policies and Procurement before Legislative Session Wraps in June

-Did you know that last year NYC attracted as much fintech venture capital as all of Europe combined?
-That and more from the Partnership Fund for NYC CEO Maria Gotsch at the Innovate Finance Global Summit.
+Did you know that last year New York City attracted as much fintech venture capital as all of Europe combined?
+That and more from the Partnership Fund for New York City CEO Maria Gotsch at the Innovate Finance Global Summit.

 Recent FinTech Innovation Lab graduate AlphaPoint has provided a trading platform to the CME Group and The Royal Mint (TRM) for the first fully gold backed blockchain cryptocurrency.
 The coin is called “RMG” and is very similar to Bitcoin in technology.
 Users will be able to store the token themselves without the need for a bank or other custodian, they will also be able redeem the token for physically delivered gold.
 The new blockchain-based product is an entire trading eco-system for gold, providing speed, security as well as transparency of direct ownership.